kexiZeroing/kexiZeroing.github.io/src/posts/mac-terminal.md

 **How can you check if a Mac app runs on Rosetta or M1?**
 Open Activity Monitor, you’ll see a column named “Kind”.
 If the app says “Intel” under that, you should download the native version if available.

+> Macs with M1 chip:
+> Experimental support for the M1 architecture was added in node.js v15.3 and full support was added in v16.0.
-> If you have a M1 Mac, be sure you’re running node 16 or higher, otherwise you’re running via Rosetta.
+> - If you have a M1 Mac, be sure you’re running node 16 or higher, otherwise you’re running via Rosetta (run `process.arch`).
+> - If you try to install older versions of node as usual, you will probably experience either compilation errors when installing node or out-of-memory errors while running your code.

 ## 常⽤命令和作用
 Linux Commands Xmind: https://xmind.app/m/K3SKii